REVIEW: Ian Hobson Breezes Through a Heavy Program

 Opening the evening with Beethoven’s two-movement Sonata No. 27 in E Minor, Op.
 90, Mr. Hobson embodied the qualities that characterize the great composer’s output of this period anticipating his “late” works: a restlessness, a sense of urgent self-reflection, and in the second movement, a Schubertian lyrical abandon.

 Felix Mendelssohn’s Variations sérieuses, Op.
 54, was composed in 1841 to raise money for the construction of a statue of Beethoven, and also serves as musical tribute to him, in its very Beethovenesque treatment of the theme.
-Mr. Hobson brought great drive to the machinations Mendelssohn puts the theme through.
+Mr. Hobson brought great drive to the machinations through which Mendelssohn puts his theme.
 The contemplative fourteenth variation, a restrained adagio, was deeply felt.
 The fire and fury that builds to the end burned brightly, as Mr. Hobson seemed to enjoy Mendelssohn’s well-crafted, idiomatic writing for the instrument.

 Fleshing out the program’s first half with Robert Schumann’s Sonata No. 2 in G Minor, Op.
 22, Mr. Hobson proved his mastery of the instrument, devouring page after page thick with sixteenth-notes, with whirlwind phrasing.
 However, the effect is often that we hear hours of practicing on display, rather than a freedom to interpret the music in the moment.
 It’s not that the pianist is a show-off.
 But, he has a tendency to reduce the music to its grandest, most essential gestures, perhaps at the expense of really listening to the details.